Impressionism, the partakers of the expositions:

-Moffett refers to the appendix of a work of Delteil dedicated to Jean-François Raffaëlli (R2,p314+486;aR1=R138XVI).
-Delteil renders in this ‘apocryphes’ 6 etchings and writes: “The previous 6 works, are originally signed Marius, and later on Raffaëlli the younger, are made by a younger brother of J-F Raffaëlli, Marius Raffaëlli, who died very young in Kayes (Sénégal) at the age of 22, who has produced very little.”
+Moffett refers to the appendix of a work of Delteil dedicated to Jean-François Raffaëlli (R2,p314+486;aR1=R138XVI), in which Delteil renders in the ‘apocryphes’ 6 etchings of Jean-Marius.
+Delteil writes: “The previous 6 works, that are originally signed Marius, and later on Raffaëlli the younger, are made by a younger brother of J-F Raffaëlli, Marius Raffaëlli, who died very young in Kayes (Sénégal) at the age of 22, who has produced very little.”
 (Delteil XVI, 1923,p202).
 Berson renders the same 6 etchings (R90II,p173/4) and adds titles (R90II,p156) and describes the signature ‘Raffaelli Jne’.
 I here render the images from Delteil, which I found in the Bibliotheque National de France (iR40) and which I reworked.
 Some titles of Berson I changed a bit.
 Berson doesn’t refer to reviews (R90II,p156) and most reviews just refer to M. Raffaëlli, meaning Jean-François (R90I,p265-319).
-This and the fact that Jean-Marius didn’t give titles to his exhibited etchings, makes it impossible to identify the works.
+This and the fact that Jean-Marius didn’t give titles to his exhibited etchings, makes it impossible to clearly identify the works.
 So I render the pictures as uncertain possibilities.

-On the internet ULAN (aR2) mentions Jean-Marius Raffaëlli was a French printmaker and also known as Marius-Joseph.
-He was born in 1861 and died in 1882, which would mean that he exhibited with the ‘impressionist’ at the age of about 19 and that he died at the age of about 21.
+On the internet the ULAN (aR2) mentions Jean-Marius Raffaëlli was a French printmaker and most known as Marius-Joseph and that he was born in 1861 and died in 1882.
+WikiData (aR3) take over this data of ULAN and VIAF.org (aR4) takes it over from ULAN and WikiData.
+PeoplePill.com (aR5) also mention these data.
+This would mean that he exhibited with the ‘impressionist’ at the age of about 19 and that he died at the age of about 21.
 The ULAN uses the ‘Bibliography of the History of Art’ of 1973 as source (aR2).
 The ULAN also mentions that Jean-Marius Raffaëlli is mentioned in the book of Joel Isaacson ‘Crises of Impressionism’ of 1980 (aR2).
-On the internet WikiData (aR3) VIAF.org (aR4) and upclosed.com (aR5) take over these data.
-Other internet sites mention he did partake at the 5th ‘impressionist’ exposition in 1880 (iR59; iR62).
-This is also mentioned in an e-book written by Dominque Lobstein (see).
+Other internet sites only mention he did partake at the 5th ‘impressionist’ exposition in 1880 (iR59; iR62).
+This is also mentioned in an e-book written by Dominique Lobstein.

 Delteil mentions that Jean-Marius died in Kayes in Senegal in 1882 (aR1=R138XVI).
+But Delteil mentions he was 22 years old, which would mean he was born in 1860 or even 1859 instead of 1861.
 Kayes is nowadays a city in Mali, close to the Senegal border, see map (iR9), it lies along the Senegal river, in the Kayes region of Mali.
 In 1881 it became a military outpost of the French colony in Senegal and in 1892 became the capital of French Sudan (aR8=iR3).
 So probably Jean-Marius Raffaëlli died in Mali.
-At the age of 22 he probably was here because of his military service.
-In his discription of Guinée and French Sudan, Jean-François Raffaëlli mentions in 1895 one time Kayes (aR9,p31), but there is no reference to his brother Jean-Marius.
+At the age of 22 (or 21) he probably was here because of his military service.
+In his discription of Guinée and French Sudan, Jean-François Raffaëlli mentions in 1895 one time Kayes (aR9,p31), but there is no reference to his younger brother Jean-Marius.

 As far as I know, Jean-Marius Raffaëlli never did participate at the Salon (iR1).